Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

 Look for job vacancies at:

-- ArtsHub - internships, voluntary roles and jobs (need to be a member of ArtsHub to view all vacancies)
+- ArtsHub - internships, voluntary roles and jobs (you'll need to be a member of ArtsHub to view all vacancies)

 - Museums Journal